South Florida Bulls: Varsity sports

-USF sponsors 20 varsity sports teams, nine for men (baseball, basketball, cross country, football, golf, soccer, tennis, indoor track and field, and outdoor track and field) and eleven for women (basketball, cross country, golf, lacrosse, sailing, soccer, softball, tennis, indoor track and field, outdoor track and field, and volleyball).
-A women's beach volleyball team will be added in spring 2026.
+USF sponsors 21 varsity sports teams, nine for men (baseball, basketball, cross country, football, golf, soccer, tennis, indoor track and field, and outdoor track and field) and twelve for women (basketball, beach volleyball, cross country, golf, lacrosse, sailing, soccer, softball, tennis, indoor track and field, outdoor track and field, and volleyball).

 Football

 The football team was founded in 1997 and plays its home games in Raymond James Stadium, which is also the home field of the National Football League's Tampa Bay Buccaneers.

 Jim Leavitt era

 Under head coach Jim Leavitt, USF began college football play as a Division I-AA (now Division I FCS) independent for their first four seasons, finishing with a winning record three times and ranked in the AP Poll twice.
 During their final year in Division I-AA, the Bulls beat three teams ranked in the DI-AA top 15: No. 13 James Madison, No. 6 Western Kentucky, and No. 1 Troy State; as well as Division I-A Connecticut.
 That team finished with a 7–4 record, with all four losses coming to Division I-A opponents.
 They were ineligible for the Division I-AA playoffs as they were to transition to Division I-A the following year.

 The team grew rapidly and moved to Division I-A in 2001, where they remained an independent.
 In 2003, the Bulls moved to Conference USA, but they would leave for the Big East Conference in 2005.
 The Big East eventually became the American Athletic Conference in 2013 (later rebranded to American Conference) as part of the major college football conference realignment.